Association for Computing Machinery: Conferences

 The ACM is a co–presenter and founding partner of the Grace Hopper Celebration of Women in Computing (GHC) with the Anita Borg Institute for Women and Technology.

 Some conferences are hosted by ACM student branches; this includes Reflections Projections, which is hosted by UIUC ACM.
 In addition, ACM sponsors regional conferences.
 Regional conferences facilitate increased opportunities for collaboration between nearby institutions and they are well attended.

 For additional non-ACM conferences, see this list of computer science conferences.

 Awards

-The ACM presents or co–presents a number of awards for outstanding technical and professional achievements and contributions in computer science and information technology.
+The ACM presents or co–presents a number of awards for technical and professional achievements and contributions in computer science and information technology.